Buy Me a Boat (song)

 "Buy Me a Boat" is a song co-written and recorded by American country music singer Chris Janson.
-It is Janson's fourth single release overall, and also is the lead single to his debut album for Warner Bros.
-Records Nashville.
+It is Janson's fourth single release overall and the lead single from his debut studio album of the same name.
 The song was written by Janson and Chris DuBois.

 Content

-The song has a male narrator expressing the fact that "money can't buy happiness / but it can buy [him] a boat" and other recreational items.
+The song has a male narrator expressing the fact that "money can't buy happiness / but it can buy me a boat" and other recreational items.

 On writing the song, Janson told Billboard that "I didn't pull any influence from anywhere except the stuff that I loved.
 The song came so quick and it felt so right and easy and we did it.
 I'll be the first to tell you that I don't know what a hit is.
 There was a special feeling and the song had that something, whatever that is... but we didn’t want to jinx it.
 It wasn’t a big plan where we were scheming behind the scenes.
 This is real."